CHAPTER 1: NUMBER SENSE

 To solve the division issue within whole numbers, Ancient Egyptians introduced positive fractions around 1850 BCE so that 2\div5=\dfrac{2}{5}.
 The earliest known use of Irrational Numbers (numbers that cannot be written as a fraction with integer numerator and denominator) was in the Indian Sulba Sutras composed between 800 and 500 BCE.
 Geometry led to the first proof of the irrational number \sqrt{2} by Pythagorean Hippasus of Metapontum.
 [7] Rational and irrational numbers were then combined to form the Real Numbers.
 Notice how these numbers interact with each other: Natural Numbers are Whole Numbers are Integers are Rational Numbers are Real Numbers.
 Figure 2 shows this relationship.

 What about Decimal Numbers?
-Decimals numbers are an extension of the place-value system of whole numbers.
+Decimal numbers are an extension of the place-value system of whole numbers.
 Digits to the left of the decimal point denote the integer part of the number, while digits to the right of the decimal point denote the fractional part of the number.
 Decimal numbers that either stop or have a repeating decimal after the point that goes on forever are rational numbers.
 Irrational numbers are represented by decimals that go on forever after the decimal point but never end in repeating digits.
 Consequently, all Real Numbers can be written as Decimal Numbers.

 Place-Value